omlins/JustSayIt.jl/README.md

 ## Per command choice between maximum speed or accuracy

-The keyword `max_accuracy_subset` of `start` enables to define a subset of the `commands` for which the command names are to be recognised with maxium accuracy rather than with maximum speed, e.g.:
+The keyword `max_speed_subset` of `start` enables to define a subset of the `commands` for which the command names are to be recognised with maxium speed rather than with maximum accuracy, e.g.:
 ```julia-repl
 # Define custom commands
 using JustSayIt